Skip to main content

 • Logging never blocks a call.
 Log writes happen out of the request’s critical path — a logging failure does not slow or fail the underlying MCP request.
 Observability is always on, but it is not a single point of failure for traffic.

-• Retention is set by your plan.
-How far back stored logs reach — and therefore the maximum age you can view or export — is governed by your plan’s retention period, which starts at 14 days and extends to a year or more at higher plan levels; your MCP Manager contact can help you find the plan that fits the retention you need.
+• Retention is an organization-wide setting tied to your plan.
+How far back stored logs reach — and therefore the maximum age you can view or export — is governed by a single retention period that applies across your whole organization, not per gateway.
+It starts at 14 days and extends to a year or more at higher plan levels, and retention periods longer than 12 months can be configured, subject to your plan and agreement with your MCP Manager contact.
+(Gateway-level policy such as rules and identity schemes is configured per gateway instead.)
 Generated export files have their own, separate availability window.
 Both are surfaced in the product.
 For retention beyond your plan’s window — including indefinite, compliance-grade retention — forward logs to your own store (below).

 Forwarding to your SIEM

-For long-term retention, correlation with other security data, and your team’s existing tooling, MCP Manager forwards structured MCP logs to any OpenTelemetry (OTLP/HTTP) collector — and from there into Datadog, Grafana Cloud, New Relic, Honeycomb, Splunk, or a self-hosted collector.
-You set the collector URL and request headers, and MCP Manager streams log records downstream; an export failure raises a deduplicated alert rather than disrupting traffic.
+For long-term retention, correlation with other security data, and your team’s existing tooling, MCP Manager forwards structured MCP logs — and request traces — over standard OpenTelemetry (OTLP/HTTP).
+Any collector that accepts OTLP works — a self-hosted OpenTelemetry Collector, or a managed backend such as Datadog, Grafana Cloud, New Relic, Honeycomb, or Splunk — as OTLP destinations rather than pre-built connectors.
+You set a logs collector URL, a traces collector URL (or both) and the request headers, and MCP Manager streams the records downstream; an export failure raises a deduplicated alert rather than disrupting traffic.
 See Export to SIEM for setup and the per-destination guides.
 To retain logs for any duration — for example writing them to object storage such as Amazon S3 for compliance — run your own OpenTelemetry Collector and route the logs into your store.
 The self-hosted Collector guide has a worked example.

 Reporting: the security and usage lens